amitbhardwaj144/DroneShuttle_Project/README.md

-# Drone Shuttles Ltd. Project deployement on AWS Cloud
+# Drone Shuttles Ltd. Project Deployement on AWS Cloud
 ### Welcome to the DroneShuttle Project Readme text, this is file is to give you a referrence on where to start, what to read.

-## Architecture Design
+### Architecture Design

 Refer to the architecture folder for clear view :
 [DroneShuttles_ArchitectureDesign.pdf](/architecture/DroneShuttles_ArchitectureDesign.pdf)